Bayesian measures of leverage and influence: Outlier detection

-as the ratio between conformal local influence and leverage.
 Observations with high values of $\text{CLOUT}_i$ may be considered outliers.
-The CLOUT diagnostic is non-directional.
-For scalar outcomes it does not tell us if $Y_i$ is unusually high or low.
-On the other hand, it has the advantage of applying to multivariate outcomes.
+The CLOUT diagnostic is non-directional, which has both advantages and disadvantages.
+For scalar outcomes it does not tell us if $Y_i$ is unusually high or low but it does generalize easily to multivariate or nominal outcomes.

-The idea of comparing leverage and influence diagnostics in order to identify outliers was proposed by \citet{Parsons2022}, who developed a general decision-theoretic framework based on value-of-information (VoI) analysis \citep{Jackson2022}.
+The idea of comparing leverage and influence diagnostics in order to identify outliers was previously proposed by \citet{Parsons2022}, who developed a general decision-theoretic framework based on value-of-information (VoI) analysis.
 Under VoI, the value of sample information (VSI) is the change in loss due to observing new data. \citet{Parsons2022} proposed a measure of leverage -- the prospective expected VSI of $Y_i$ -- based on the leave-one-out posterior $p(\btheta \mid \Yvec_{-i})$, and a measure of influence -- the retrospective expected VSI of $Y_i$ -- based on the full posterior $p(\btheta \mid \Yvec)$.
-The ratio between these two statistics give expected value of information ratio $\text{EVOIR}(Y_i \mid \Yvec_{-i})$, which has the property
+The ratio between these two statistics gives the expected value of information ratio $\text{EVOIR}(Y_i \mid \Yvec_{-i})$, which has the property